 Can’t find a switch?

 If there is no visible switch below the door latch or below the door hinge then you may have a switch that is built into the door latch.
-These are common on boot switches or door found on some late model vehicles.
+These are common on boot switches or doors found on some late model vehicles.
 Again these can also fail, but replacing them is not a simple job.

 Of course this is something I test for whenever I install an alarm and I’ll advise you if you need a replacement.
 If you know you have a faulty switch before I work on your vehicle then please let me know.
 I’m normally happy to replace it for you if you bring a new one along for me 😉